Comparing the cases

 The most flagrant acceptance of the blame-the-lawyer excuse was in Garcia, the candidate who is an illegal immigrant.
 After living in Mexico for eight years, Garcia returned to the United States (where he had previously been brought illegally) in search of employment.
 Garcia landed the job that got him started toward respectability by lying about his immigration status, but he avoided the bar-examiners' questions about the job application by claiming his memory of the events was hazy.
 (Who could fail to remember obtaining their first employment under conditions of illegality?)
 He subsequently checked with the former employer to determine whether a record of the application endured, and on finding it did, he supplied a copy to his attorney, who advised him to withhold the information.
 Two weeks later, Garcia’s attorney had (for reasons unremarked) a change of heart, and he disclosed the evidence.
 The court should have denied Garcia admission for this flagrant lack of candor.

 But the Garcia case was a political event, staged by the entire California establishment.
-If you’re chafing to give illegal immigrants citizenship, it’s inconvenient to admit that their unlawful presence is inconsistent with their practicing the best ethics.
+If you’re chafing at the bit to give illegal immigrants citizenship, it’s inconvenient to admit that their unlawful presence is inconsistent with their practicing the best ethics.
 Garcia was a heavily networked test case for open-borders jurisprudence; he even had a pro bono lawyer (the one who supposedly provided the bad advice and who apparently isn’t being targeted for discipline for advising the candidate to suppress evidence).